Return to top

 • To freeze the patties, do it before cooking and separate them with parchment.
 Thaw before cooking them.

-• Serve with sprouted wheat buns.
-To make gluten free, just use gluten free burger buns.
+• To make gluten free, just use gluten free burger buns.

 Modified slightly from Ambitious Kitchen